mostafijur-rahman299/Mostafijur-library/others/fiver_message.md

 ### Buyer Request Message (2 Sample)
 ```
 Hi/Hello (Buyer Name)
     I saw your Job Description.
 I have (—- year) Experience this work.
 Can I Help you?
     Please response me.
-    I am waiting for your response.Regards (Your Name)
+I am waiting for your response.
+    Regards (Your Name)

 Hi/Hello (Buyer Name)
     I have a lot of Experience like work.
 I am perfect for your work.
 Can I Help you?
+Please
-Please call Me Interview.
+    call Me Interview.
 I am ready.
     Regards (Your Name)
 ```
 ### Seller Disturb Message.